Noticed a change in your score reporting? Here’s how score aggregation is improving your results

 John Doe – Fully identified

 John lives at 456 Oak Street, and we have all the necessary PII to match him confidently in our system.
-Because of this, we can generate a highly individualized score based on his specific traits and history no problem.
+Because of this, we can generate a highly individualized score based on his specific datapoints and history no problem.
 This is how our identity resolution process ideally works.

 Jane Doe – Partially identified

 Jane, on the other hand, lives at 123 Main Street, and we don’t have enough personal information to fully match her.
 However, we do know a lot about her household.
-Previously, we would have used aggregated traits from the household (or street, postal code, depending on how far out we’d need to go to find accurate information) to generate her score, but this could result in fluctuations.
+Previously, we would have used aggregated datapoints from the household (or street, postal code, depending on how far out we’d need to go to find accurate information) to generate her score, but this could result in fluctuations.

 Score aggregation diagram